What is a static website?

 Keep in mind that build times can get increasingly high for big websites.
 But don’t worry: there are several solutions for this problem, like incremental static regeneration (ISR) or deferred static generation (DSG).

 Static sites are small in bundle size, fast to load, secure, and easy to scale for millions of users.
-On top of this, it's usually quite easy to create very complex websites with modern static site generators, such as Next.js and Gatsby.
+On top of this, it's usually quite easy to create very complex websites with modern static site generators, such as Next.js or Remix.

 The anatomy of a static website